minio/docs/source/reference/minio-server/minio-server.rst

 .. envvar:: MINIO_KMS_KES_CERT_FILE

    The x.509 certificate to present to the KES server.
-   The KES server requires clients to present both their certificate and private key for performing mutual TLS (mTLS).
+   The KES server requires clients to present their certificate and for performing mutual TLS (mTLS).

    The KES server computes an
    :minio-git:`identity <kes/wiki/Configuration#policy-configuration>`